aappddeevv/scala-vdom/README.md

 * Lenses (you can use these now for VNode mutation) that point out where changes "might" occur.
 In other words, given a big tree, "here's" the places in the big tree to look for changes.

-## Issues
-There are many issues that currently make this library unusable for production use.
-These issues will be resolved in future releases.

-* There are no optimizations in the diff'ing algorithm.
-It's a straight diff of the entire tree.
-* Adjacent VText nodes have bad behavior when rendered in the DOM.
-Browsers merge text nodes together in some cases.
-The general rule is to avoid adjacent text nodes in your virtual dom.
-* No support is provided for events.
-* The presence of the correct ExceutionContext still needs to be traced and worked out so that it can always be specified by the programmer.
-* Should diff'ing and rendering have future return values to allow them to be async by default?
-Not sure this makes sense in every backend environment.
-Can't the programmer just wrap it into a future themselves if they want it async?
-There *are* side effects for rendering, potentially, but probably not diff'ing.
-* I've not take the time to add more attributes to the set and adding your own attributes with custom hints is not easy at the moment, you have to create your own Backend object.

 ## Setting Attributes & Properties

 Most vdom libraries allow you to set attributes and properties on a javascript object.
 Technically